microsoft/CoseSignTool/docs/CoseSignTool.md

     1. Specify an output file with **/SignatureFile**
     1. Let CoseSignTool decide.
 It will write to *payload-file*.cose for detached or *payload-file*.csm for embedded signatures.
 But if you don't specify a payload file at all, it will exit with an error.
 * What certificate store to use.
 If you passed in a thumbprint instead of a .pfx certificate, CoseSignTool will assume that certificate is in the default store (My/CurrentUser on Windows) unless you tell it otherwise.
 Use the **/StoreName** and **/StoreLocation** options to specify a store.
+* Headers:
+*   Currently, integers and string headers are supported.
+For both types, the header label is a string and the value is either an int32 or a string.
 >Pro tip: Certificate store operations run faster if you use a custom store containing only the certificates you will sign with.
 You can create a custom store by adding a certificate to a store with a unique Store Name and pre-defined Store Location.
 For example, in Powershell:
 ~~~
 Import-Certificate -FilePath 'c:\my\cert.pfx' -CertStoreLocation 'Cert:CurrentUser\MyNewStore'